- Home

 Cross-Channel Measurement: Advanced attribution platforms can integrate data from various marketing channels, including search, social media, and display advertising.
 This provides a holistic view of the customer journey, revealing how CTV ads interact with other touchpoints to drive conversions.

-Offline Data Capture: CTV attribution isn't limited to online actions.
+Offline Data Capture: TV ads attribution isn't limited to online actions.
 Marketers can also track offline conversions, such as in-store visits or purchases.
 This is often done using location data from smartphones or by integrating point-of-sale (POS) data to link purchases back to CTV ad exposure.

-Sophisticated Reporting Dashboards: Real-time reporting dashboards provide marketers with clear, accessible insights into campaign performance.
+Sophisticated Reporting Dashboards: Real-time reporting dashboards and CTV analytics tools provide marketers with clear, accessible insights into campaign performance.
 These dashboards track key metrics like impressions, completion rates, click-through rates, conversions, and revenue, allowing for continuous monitoring and optimization.

 Using these technologies, CTV attribution empowers marketers to move beyond broad assumptions and gain a precise understanding of how their campaigns are driving results.
 The result?
 More informed decision-making, less ad waste, and ultimately, more effective campaigns.